eshil-patel/Edison-Teacher-Salaries/README.md

 # Edison-Teacher-Salaries
-A Python Project to take a look at Edison Teacher salaries
+A Python Project to take a look at Edison Teacher salaries.
+This project looks at the kaggle datset (url: https://www.kaggle.com/sheilnaik/nj-teacher-salaries-2016), which gives teacher salaries, along with other factors such as education, experience, and job title.
+This project focuses in on teachers in Edison, NJ (my hometown) and looks at the two high schools in the district.
+The libraries used in the project are numpy, matplotlib, and pandas.